Rob--/bitskins/README.md

          // ...
      })
      .catch((error) => {
-         // this will the response from the Bitskins API call if the actual
+         // this will be the response from the Bitskins API call if the actual
-         // request was successful, or it will be the error from the `request`
+         // request was successful but the API returned a status that was not "success",
-         // module if the actual request failed.
+         // or it will be the error from the `request` module if the actual request failed.
      });
  ```